liviucotfas/ase-windows-applications-programming/11 - WinForms - UserControl Drawing.md

 		}
 	}
 	```
-3. Add a new UserControl and name it “PieChartControl”
+3. Add a new "Custom Control (Windows Forms)" and name it “PieChartControl”
 ![Piechart Control](docs/9/piechart-control.jpg)
 4. Add the “Data “ property in the “PieChartControl” class